TikTok ban gets final approval by Montana's GOP legislature – KION546

 HELENA, Mont.
 (AP) — Montana’s House gave final passage Friday to a bill banning the social media app TikTok from operating in the state, a move that’s bound to face legal challenges but also serve as a testing ground for the TikTok-free America many national lawmakers envision due to concerns over potential Chinese spying.

-The state House voted 54-43 to pass the measure, which would make Montana the first state with a total ban on the app.
-It goes further than prohibitions in place in nearly half the states — including Montana — and the U.S. federal government that prohibit TikTok on government-owned devices.
+The House voted 54-43 in favor of the measure, which would make Montana the first state with a total ban on the app.
+It goes further than prohibitions already put in place by nearly half the states — including Montana — and the U.S. federal government that prohibit TikTok on government-owned devices.

 The measure now goes to Republican Gov. Greg Gianforte, who declined to say Friday if he plans to sign it into law.
 A statement provided by spokesperson Brooke Metrione said the governor “will carefully consider” all bills the Legislature sends to his desk.